Follow me at Twitter at @CryptoLoren

-When this book was published last year, the usual question arose, “So, what number book is this for you, Loren?”.
+When a new book of mine is published, the usual question is, “So, what number book is this for you, Loren?”.

 Let’s begin at the beginning.
 After thinking I was going to grow up to be a naturalist, keeping a mult-species backyard zoo from an early age, then finally discovering “cryptozoology” in March 1960, and spending years doing fieldwork, this guy named Loren Coleman, at 20, wrote his first published article.